Architects for Health Executive Committee

 Rosemary’s aim is to help promote Best Practice in healthcare design to the widest possible audience.

-Rosemary has recently established Jenssen Architecture Limited, to provide independent specialist healthcare design advice.
+Rosemary established Jenssen Architecture Limited in 2012, to provide independent specialist healthcare design advice.
 Previous experience includes 17 years at Devereux Architects, having been appointed a main board director specialising in healthcare in 2001.
 Rosemary was educated at the Welsh School of Architecture, University of Wales College Cardiff.

 Rosemary has been involved with the production of design proposals for a number of award winning healthcare projects, ranging from refurbishments to major new build redevelopments.
-She has successfully delivered projects under a variety of different procurement routes including traditional, develop and construct, PFI and the ProCure 21+ framework.
-Rosemary is a regular speaker at conferences in the UK, CEE and the Middle East.
+She has successfully delivered projects under a variety of different procurement routes including traditional, develop and construct, PFI and the ProCure 21/+ framework.

 I am an advocate of collaborative working within the healthcare construction sector and aim to encourage this approach further through my involvement with AfH, as I believe that the proactive sharing of cross disciplinary skills, knowledge, and experience can make a substantial contribution to improving the quality and impact of healthcare design and procurement.

-Programme Director: Susan Francis BA (Hons); AA Dip; MARCA
+Programme Director: Susan Francis B.A., A.A.
+Dip., MARCA

-Susan is a founder member of Architects for Health and is passionate about achieving good quality design for healthcare and making Architects for Health a centre of excellence for disseminating and sharing good practice.
+A founder member of Architects for Health, Susan is passionate about achieving good quality design for healthcare.
+As Programme Director of AFH, Susan is dedicated to making a centre of excellence for disseminating and sharing good practice.

-At the NHS Confederation Susan worked with the Future Healthcare Network to facilitate a learning network for NHS Trusts engaged in major capital developments for hospital, primary care and mental health services.
+At the NHS Confederation, Susan worked with the Future Healthcare Network facilitating a learning network for NHS Trusts engaged in major capital developments for hospital, primary care and mental health services.

-Qualified as an architect, Susan has worked in practice and as an academic developing research, presentations, publications and post graduate training in the UK and abroad.
+Qualified as an architect, Susan has worked in practice and as an academic developing research, presentations, publications and post graduate training in the UK and internationally.